 The primary purpose of Willy Street Co-op's donations is to provide Co-op food and/or merchandise to local nonprofits that are working to improve our community.
 A secondary purpose of the program is to make Co-op funds available to not-for-profit groups for special projects and fundraising efforts.
 We recognize the support role the Co-op can play to encourage and foster neighborhood development.

 The donations budget is administered by the Director of Cooperative Services and is renewed annually on our July—June Fiscal Year.
-In Fiscal Year 2016, the donations budget is $15,000.
-When cooperative businesses request funding, disbursements may be made from the co-op development budget ($5000 in FY2016).
 Funds for donations are capped quarterly to ensure funding is available throughout the year.

 Groups making requests must be nondiscriminatory.
 Any form of discrimination based on age, race, sex, sexual orientation, gender identity, religion, national or ethnic origin, political beliefs, veteran status, disability, or any other category protected by state or federal law is contrary to the principles and policies of Willy Street Co-op.